-The western boundary of the site is onto Slattery Place which is shared with an existing 5 storey public housing development.
+The western boundary of the site is onto Slattery Place which is shared with an existing 5 storey public housing impacts on the character and scale of the street and adjacent development.

 Slattery Place is a relatively quiet cul-de-sac with onstreet parking.